 |MAS414||Mathematical Modelling of Natural Systems|

-- Second order partial differential equations: wave equation, heat equation, Laplace's equation, separation of variables.
+- Second order partial differential equations (PDEs), Laplace’s equation, wave equation, heat equation, separation of variables.

-- To learn the qualitative analysis of ordinary differential equations
+- To give an introduction to qualitative analysis of ordinary differential equations.

-- To learn how to solve second order oridnary differential equations with variable coefficients
+- To learn some basic methods for solving second order ordinary differential equations with variable coefficients.

-- To learn the properties of the solutions of the classical partial differential equations
+- To give an introduction to the properties of the solutions of the heat equation, wave equation and Laplace’s equation.

 - To be able to characterise systems of ordinary differential equation qualitatively.